bekk/bekk-christmas/post/thecloud/pubsub.md

 **Increased energy efficiency on data center level**

 Energy is the single largest expense for a data center operation, this is in particular true for hyperscale operators of public clouds.
 These companies have invested heavily in improving their infrastructure in orde to reduce power bills.
-A standard measure used in industry is power usage effectiveness (PUE) of a data centerr - the ratio of total power required to run an entire facility versus the direct power involved in compute and storage.
+A standard measure used in industry is power usage effectiveness (PUE) of a data center - the ratio of total power required to run an entire facility versus the direct power involved in compute and storage.
 While smaller data centers are still being measured with PUE values greater than 2, large hyperscale cloud data centers have over the past 10 years decreased this value, beginning to record [PUE value of 1.1](http://eta-publications.lbl.gov/sites/default/files/lbnl-1005775_v2.pdf) or less, which is very close to the theoretically perfect PUE of 1.0.

 **What will the future bring?**